martyf1y/ImageParticleAnimationP2/README.md

 The bird images do not belong to me and are just for test purposes.

 What it does
+- Creates animation object
-- Create promise to locate images in the animation class or images folder of app
+- Locate images in the animation DOM class or images folder of app
-- If useable images create animation object with images array
-- else return error message and do not make animation
+- Load images and put in class.
+- Auto start animation
-- Go through each image with particle array of rectangles that changes every interval
+- Go through each image with particle array of rectangles (customisable with sliders)
+- Does not create particles for no alpha pixels
 - Have pixels begin from center
-- Give a target area for pixel to go
+- Give a target area for pixel to go to
 - Create a type of elastic style movement
+- Create pixel complete check and when done stay for half a second
+- Resets to blank and plays again for next image after few seconds

 Still to do

-- Do not create particle for no alpha pixels
-- Have pixel lerp colour
-- Create pixel complete check and when done stay for half a second

-- Next round
+- Transition from one animation to next
 - Give pixels new destination and colour
+- Have pixels lerp colour
 - If there are not enough pixels create more from center
 - If there are too many have them go to random empty spot and disappear